asmodeus812/nvim-fuzzymatch/README.md

 format for the previewer to handle directly.
 The decorator require the same structure as specified for the picker `actions` in the entries section.
 Otherwise a default internal converter is used which is the same default converter used for `actions` or `previewers` well, when no converter is passed.

+`The decorate function can return false to signal that the decoration was skipped or did not complete successfully, this will result in no-op for the decorator for this entry`

 ## Sources